 There is a diaspora Konkani Muslim community based in Persian Gulf states,[5][6] the United Kingdom,[7][8] and South Africa.[9][10]
 Some Konkani Muslims migrated to Pakistan during the Partition of India in 1947, and are presently settled in Karachi,[11] as part of the larger Muhajir community.

 Since antiquity, the Konkan coast has had mercantile relations with major ports on the Red Sea and Persian Gulf.
-Konkani Muslims can trace their ancestry to Arab Muslim traders (from Hadhramaut in Yemen or South Arabia)[12] who visited the Konkan coast between the seventh and eighth centuries AD, during the rule of the Chalukya and Rashtrakuta dynasties.[13]
-Some Konkani Muslim settlements between the thirteenth and eighteenth centuries at the former ports of Dabhol and Chaul have been documented by chroniclers such as Ibn Battuta and Firishta.[14]
-In the later eighteenth and early nineteenth centuries, Konkani Muslims became influential sailors, merchants, and government employees as the port city of Bombay (present Mumbai) began developing.[15]
+Konkani Muslims can trace their ancestry to traders from Hadhramaut (in Yemen or South Arabia),[12] the North of Indian (Haryana/Punjab) and other parts of Arabia and the Middle East,[13] who visited the Konkan coast between the seventh and eighth centuries AD and fled persecution in North India, during the rule of the Chalukya and Rashtrakuta dynasties.[14]
+Some Konkani Muslim settlements between the thirteenth and eighteenth centuries at the former ports of Dabhol and Chaul have been documented by chroniclers such as Ibn Battuta and Firishta.[15]
+In the later eighteenth and early nineteenth centuries, Konkani Muslims became influential sailors, merchants, and government employees as the port city of Bombay (present Mumbai) began developing.[16]

-Ancestry formed the basis for social stratification: direct descendants of Arab traders formed an elite class over those who had indirect descent through intermarriages with local converts to Islam.[16][17][18]
-They are reportedly descendants of people who came from Hadhramaut (in Yemen or South Arabia),[12] and other parts of Arabia and the Middle East.
-The Siddis have their roots in Africa.[19]
+Ancestry formed the basis for social stratification: Konkani people are direct descendants of Arab traders formed an elite class over those who had indirect descent through intermarriages with local women converts to Islam.
+The Konkani people have a varied ethnic backgroud as most Muslims within the region [18][19][20] are descendants of people who migrated from the Delhi region, Hadhramaut (in Yemen or South Arabia),[12] Iran and other parts of Arabia and the Middle East.
+[21]

-Konkani Muslims follow the Shafi'i school of Sunni Islamic jurisprudence.
-This is in contrast to the rest of North India and Deccan regions, where Sunni Muslims adhere to the Hanafi school.[20][21]
+Konkani Muslims follow the Sunni Islamic jurisprudence with some following the Shia and Sufi demographic.
+This is in contrast to the Deccan regions, where Muslims adhere to the Hanafi school.[22][23]

-In addition, the Muslims from south Sindhudurg, near Malvan, and the former princely state of Sawantwadi speak the Malvani Konkani dialect of the Konkani language.
+Almost all Muslim Konkanis speak Urdu with some who migrated to Pakistan speaking various dialets of Punjabi.
+In addition, the Muslims from Sindhudurg, near Malvan, and the former princely state of Sawantwadi speak the Malvani Konkani dialect of the Konkani language, but most Muslim Konkanis opt to speak Urdu.

-The cuisine of Konkani Muslims is non-vegetarian, mostly seafood.
-Its staple food is rice and bread made of rice (preferred at dinners) with fish and lentils or vegetables.
-It is mainly influenced by Maharashtrian cuisine.[22]
+The cuisine of Konkani Muslims is meat anx seafood.
+Its staple food is rice and bread made of rice (preferred at dinners) with meat/fish and lentils or vegetables.
+It is mainly influenced by Kashmiri people who settled in the late 1800s fleeing tensions in the North of India.[24]
 The southern portion of Konkan region has Malvani cuisine which overlaps with Maharashtrian and Goan cuisines.